 All great Instagram feeds ideas have one thing in common—consistent themes and filters.

 Winning brands and influencers stick to one or two filters.
 They also edit photos in the same way.
 Maybe they use stock photos that all look similar.
 They add the same amount of brightness, contrast, saturation, exposure etc. (Here are some tips for taking and editing the best photos for Instagram!)

 But these edits aren't random.
 Instagrammers first visualize the ideal look and feel of their feed.
 After that, they choose filters and colors that match their brand’s identity.

 Creating your own unique look is easy to do using Sked’s built-in image editor.
 You can use it to apply filters to your images, and add text, stickers, frames, and other special effects, so your brand has its own distinctive look.

-To proceed with captions, user, location and product tagging, and scheduling, click “Continue” at the top right of your dashboard.
+To proceed with captions, user, location and product tagging, and scheduling, click “Save” at the top right of the photo editor.

-One of the most popular Instagram feed trend in the design world is minimalism.
+One of the most popular Instagram feed ideas in the design world is minimalism.
 This is no surprise.
 The theme enables a polished and organized presentation of visual content.